Out-of-control wildfires in British Columbia lead to evacuation orders, warnings and smoky skies

 An evacuation order was released on Saturday to the municipality of Hudson Hope, located southwest of Fort St. John in Peace.

-A wildfire on Mount Linkor that has engulfed 240 square kilometers is spiraling out of control about 50 kilometers west of a community of about 850 people.
+The Battleship Mountain wildfire, which has engulfed 242 square kilometers, is spiraling out of control about 50 kilometers west of a community of about 850 people.

 “We’re trying to get as many people out of this area as we can,” Mayor Dave Heiberg said.